Rotations PGY 1

 Psychiatry Buddy Call

 First year residents learn from more senior residents about the requirements for on-call.
 Under direct supervision and guidance of upper class residents, first year residents see patients, learn about the range of treatment options, and implementing the best treatment for the patient in the Emergency Department or on the Consultation-Liaison service.
 First year residents do not stay overnight but have a 4 hour buddy call on week nights or weekend day, 10-12 times throughout the year.

 Medicine and Neurology

 Internal Medicine-Boston Medical Center

-Urgent care clinic is a busy internal medicine clinic that serves veterans who have urgent medical needs.
-Residents rotate for 4 weeks in Urgent care to learn to assess the acuity for large array of medical conditions.
-Residents work closely with attending supervision to evaluate, diagnosis, triage or initiate treatment for a variety of medical illnesses that may range from serious illness such as chest pain of cardiac origin to less acute community illnesses.
+Urgent Care clinic is a busy Internal Medicine clinic that serves veterans who have urgent medical needs.
+Residents rotate for 4 weeks in Urgent Care to learn to assess the acuity for large array of medical conditions.
+Residents work closely with attending supervision to evaluate, diagnose and triage or initiate treatment for a variety of medical illnesses that may range from serious illness such as chest pain of cardiac origin to less acute community illnesses.

 Neurology Boston Medical Center